 Top 10 Best Star Wars Movies

-I feel A New Hope only demonstrated his power so we could be excited for an inevitable final fiht, but this showed just how evil he really is.
+I feel A New Hope only demonstrated his power so we could be excited for an inevitable final fight, but this movie showed just how evil he really is.
 Then, Luke loses.
-He didn't just get his hand cut off, and it wasn't the classic 'Heroes weapon flies out of his hand but he wins anyway' kinda thing.
+He didn't just get his hand cut off, and it wasn't the classic 'hero's weapon flies out of his hand but he wins anyway' kind of thing.
 He lost!
-And the Darth Vadar says "No, I am your Father".
+And then Darth Vader says, "No, I am your father."
 Best twist ever.
 And it ends with us truly wanting more.
-I hope the upcoming Star Wars film will be as good as this one, but that would be one heck of a feet.
+I hope the upcoming Star Wars film will be as good as this one, but that would be one heck of a feat.
 Empire is the best movie ever made.

 Star Wars - Possibly the most iconic and well-known movies of all time.
 A+

 The Empire Strikes Back - A great improvement over the original, but I have a special spot for Episode IV, so I can't decide which one I like better.
 A+

 Return of the Jedi - Not as great as the first two but still a well-made and exciting movie.
 A-

 Phantom Menace - Bad script and no character development but good action sequences.
 C-

 Attack of the Clones - A slight improvement over Episode I, but I can't remember much about this movie.
 C